Dover to Deal walk

 |Toughness||3 out of 10|

-a) Short walk to St Margaret’s Bay: You can cut the walk short by taking a bus back to Dover from St Margaret’s Bay, creating a walk of 8.2km (5.1 miles), or just 2 hours 30 minutes’ walking time.
+a) Taking a bus St Margaret’s Bay: You can cut the walk short by taking a bus back to Dover from St Margaret’s Bay, creating a walk of 8.2km (5.1 miles).
 The bus also passes right by Dover Castle, and buses from the same stop go to Deal, should you wish to have more time to explore that fascinating town.
-For a description of where to catch the bus, see the details for this option at the end of the main walk directions.

-c) Deal to Dover: Directions for this are given in the online version of the walk only.
-There is a lot to be said for doing this walk in the reverse direction, including getting the longest train journey over first, and the fact that scenery gets more and more dramatic as the day goes on, ending in the magnificent cliffs just before Dover.
+b) Deal to Dover: There is a lot to be said for doing this walk in the reverse direction, including getting the longest train journey over first, and the fact that scenery gets more and more dramatic as the day goes on, ending in the magnificent cliffs just before Dover.
 You then walk down into town of Dover which admittedly can seem a bit cheerless after such a lovely walk, but most of the walk through the town is on the seafront.
-In this direction you also have a choice of lunch pubs: you can have stop after just 5km/3 miles at the Zetland Arms at the bottom of Deal Beach which has some outside tables right on the beach, or carry on for another 4km/2.5 miles to the Coastguards pub in St Margarets Bay, with its pleasant terrace overlooking the sea.
+In this direction you also have a choice of lunch pubs: you can have stop after just 4.6km/2.9 miles at the Zetland Arms at the bottom of Deal Beach which has some outside tables right on the beach, or carry on for another 4.7km/2.9 miles to the Coastguards pub in St Margarets Bay, with its pleasant terrace overlooking the sea.

-Meanwhile there is a positive embarassment of tea options, starting with the highly recommended Bluebirds Tea Room in a former coastguard hut just before St Margaret’s Bay, the seasonal tea kiosk on St Margaret’s beach, tea and cakes served in the Coastguard pub which some report to be very good, the cafe of the St Margaret’s Museum, and the excellent new Mrs Knotts’s tea room in the National Trust-owned South Foreland lighthouse.
-If none of those tempt you, the White Cliffs Visitor Centre on the cliffs overlooking the Port of Dover also serves tea, and in the town itself there is a Weatherspoons pub and a Costa Coffee outlet open till 7pm Monday to Saturday but only 5pm on Sunday.
+Meanwhile there is a positive embarassment of tea options, starting with the Bluebirds tea room (Friday to Sunday 10-3pm only) just before St Margaret's Bay, the seasonal tea kiosk on St Margaret’s beach, tea and cakes served in the Coastguard pub which some report to be very good, the cafe of the St Margaret’s Museum, and Mrs Knotts’s Tea Room in the National Trust-owned South Foreland lighthouse.
+If none of those tempt you, the White Cliffs Visitor Centre on the cliffs overlooking the Port of Dover also serves tea, and in the town itself there is a Weatherspoons pub and a Costa Coffee open till 5.30pm Monday to Saturday (4.30pm Sunday).

 One train an hour runs from London St Pancras to Dover Priory (a high-speed supplement is payable, journey time 64 minutes), but you can also take a Canterbury–Margate train and change at Ashford for Dover (journey time 79 minutes).
 Alternatively, there is one train an hour from both London Charing Cross (journey time 1hr 51 minutes) and two an hour Monday to Friday or one an hour weekends from Victoria (journey times 2 hours 8 minutes).
 Catch the first train after 9am from St Pancras to get to lunch in St Margaret’s in good time: ideally that would mean an 8am train from Charing Cross or Victoria, but a 9am one is OK if you do not dawdle too much.